mspielberg/factorio-railloader/README.md

     * Fix crash when creating a blueprint with a GUI open in Factorio versions before 0.16.21.
     * Fix crash after mining a loader under certain circumstances.
     * Loaders do not lock in an item if set to accept all items.
+* 0.2.4 (2018-02-04):
+    * Fix bug building new non-locking loaders.
+    * Add partial support for preserving circuit connections in blueprints.
+    * Add alert to map when robots cannot build a loader due to missing rails or an obstruction.